 This classic rooftop bar is known for its fun vibe and margarita towers, which makes it the perfect place for after work drinks.
 Hey, it’s five o’clock somewhere – right?

-Even though some of the ferries to the Toronto Islands are closed due to unfortunate flooding, most are still open.
-Spending time on the islands is one of the best ways to spend a summer day!
+Spending time on the Toronto Islands is one of the best ways to spend a summer day!

 Every Saturday, St. Lawrence Market transforms into a massive farmer’s market that’s full of fresh produce and delicious eats.

 Channel your inner Ariel for a day and take a trip under the sea at Ripley’s Aquarium.

 Patio drinks are pretty much synonymous with summer and harbourfront hotspot The Slip is the perfect place to enjoy a cold one with your BFFs.